npolshakova/kgateway-community/CVE.md

-# K8sGateway CVEs
+# Kgateway CVEs

-Thank you for your interest in the security of the K8sGateway Project.
-Information about common vulnerabilities and exposures (CVEs) can be found on the [K8sGateway documentation site](https://k8sgateway.io/docs/reference/vulnerabilities/).
+Thank you for your interest in the security of the kgateway project.
+Information about common vulnerabilities and exposures (CVEs) can be found on the [kgateway documentation site](https://k8sgateway.io/docs/reference/vulnerabilities/).